Modern Slavery Statement

 Although slavery is illegal in every country in the modern world, it still exists and is a brutal form of organised crime, whereby people are forced to work against their will under the threat of some form of punishment or detriment.
 Some of those affected are people hidden within the supply chains of legitimate industries.

-SQR are committed to acting with integrity and transparency in all our business dealings.
+SQR is committed to acting with integrity and transparency in all our business dealings.
 We expect our suppliers, contractors, and business partners to adhere to the same high standards.
 We do not tolerate any form of modern slavery, including forced labour, child labour, or human trafficking, within our operations or supply chains.
 The company will not support or deal with any business knowingly involved in slavery or human trafficking.

 Due diligence